-Organization for Tropical Studies at Duke University: Tropical Diseases, Environmental Change & Human Health
+Organization for Tropical Studies: Tropical Diseases, Environmental Change & Human Health

 The Organization for Tropical Studies (OTS) is a nonprofit consortium of over 50 universities and research institutions in the United States, Costa Rica, Mexico, South Africa, and Australia.
-All OTS undergraduate course offerings are monitored by the Department of Biology, the Nicholas School of the Environment, and the Department of Romance Languages at Duke University.
 OTS provides students with unique, hands-on learning experience under the close guidance of highly qualified academic professors in a diversity of tropical habitats and communities.

 The Tropical Diseases, Environmental Change & Human Health program explores diverse problems in both local and global contexts that are at the crossroads of medicine, culture, politics, economics, and the environment.
 Students have the opportunity to immerse themselves in Costa Rica both scientifically and culturally, to experience a variety of different ecosystems throughout, and to create their own independent research projects.
 Students meet active researchers and local stakeholders and develop the skills needed for advanced studies and careers in global health.